Accessibility statement for Access Charity CRM

 Not all content has a text alternative

-Information, structure, and relationships conveyed through presentation cannot always be programmatically determined e.g certain ARIA roles do not contain particular children, <ul> and <ol> do not only directly contain <li>, <script> or <template> elements
+Information, structure, and relationships conveyed through presentation cannot always be programmatically determined e.g certain ARIA roles do not contain particular children, <ul> and <ol> do not only directly contain <li>, <script> or <template> elements, <li> elements must be contained in a <ul> or <ol>

 Colour is used solely as a way of communicating information